LKField/mdef/docs/term1/ownIdeas.md

 The highlights included:

-    * caffeine as an energetics prosthetic?
+    * caffeine as an energy prosthetic?
     * ⁠⁠balance of striving/action with rest/recovery
     * ⁠⁠ability to download skills like in The Matrix
     * ⁠⁠comfort with failure and imperfection